ViralTexts/gtr-clusters/clusters/Manhood%20Buck%27s%20Chronicle%2021%20June%201851.md

 Published by the Author, sold also in sealed envelopes, by Strange, 21, Paternoster-row; Hannay, 63, Oxford-street; Mann, 39, Cornhill, London; Heywood, Oldham-street, and Armstrong, 23, Bond street, Manchester; Howell, 6, Church-street, Liverpool; Campbell, 136, Argyle-street, Glasgow; Robinson, 11, Greenside street, Edinburgh; Berry and Co., Capel-street, Dublin; and all the Booksellers and Chemists in the United Kingdom.

 Sold also by Mr. W.W.
-Walker, Hair-dr
+Walker, Hair-dre
 </td></tr></table>

 ---